-Cook the rice.
-When it’s almost done, heat the oil and butter in a skillet over low heat, then add the garlic and cook a few minutes until softened, stirring.
+- Cook the rice in your rice cooker.
+When it's almost done, heat the oil and butter in a skillet over low heat, then add the garlic and cook a few minutes until softened, stirring.
 Stir in the nutmeg, salt, pepper and cinnamon.

 Note: I wasn’t sure my teenage daughter would like this, although I suspected I would.
 I didn’t say anything about it but she took one bite and said “What is in this rice?
 This is delicious!”